-Diary Of A Busker Day 337 Thursday March 14th Winchester High Street (1. opposite Bellis, Time: 2:46-3:39pm, 2. opposite Oxfam, Time: 4:11-5:16pm).
+Diary Of A Busker Day 337 Thursday March 14th 2013 Winchester High Street 1.
+Opposite Bellis.
+Time: 2:46-3:39pm 2.
+Opposite Oxfam.
+Time: 4:11-5:16pm

 Just before I set up outside the bakery, I take note of the notice they’ve put up on the door: DOUGHNUT WEEK £3,867.58p RAISED FOR NAOMI HOUSE HOSPICE.
-So it really was for a good cause – Melanie (I found out her name later on, from her badge) driving me insane with her relentless, incessant TWO POUND FIFTY FOR THREE JAM DOUGHNUTS, TWENTY PEE GOES TO NAOMI HOUSE, FOR THE SICK CHILDREN!
+So it really was for a good cause; Melanie (I found out her name later on, from her badge) driving me insane with her relentless, incessant TWO POUND FIFTY FOR THREE JAM DOUGHNUTS, TWENTY PEE GOES TO NAOMI HOUSE, FOR THE SICK CHILDREN!
 In fact she comes out again, right on cue, just as I start playing.
-Oh no, I think – she’s going to be hollering something else, like – THREE POUNDS FOR THREE DOUGHNUTS, TWENTY PEE GOES TO HELP THE AGED FOR THE POOR DECREPID OLD PEOPLE…But no, she keeps her mouth shut while walking around with a tray of small biscuit-type things.
-She offers one to me which I decline, being in the middle of a song.
-I say ‘No thanks, maybe later.’
-But in a minute, they’re all gone.
+Oh no, I think, she’s going to be hollering something else, like – THREE POUNDS FOR THREE DOUGHNUTS, TWENTY PEE GOES TO HELP THE AGED…FOR THE POOR DECREPID OLD PEOPLE…but no, she keeps her mouth shut while walking around with a tray of small biscuit-type things, one of which she offers to me but alas, I must decline, being in the middle of a song – ‘No thanks, maybe later.’
+But a minute later they’re all gone.

-I take a break in the bookshop which (thankfully) is peaceful, with no piped music today.
-Someone must have READ my mind.
-Ha! …back outside, I set up down the road and become depressed by a couple of things.
-Almost opposite, there’s a homeless(?) guy in front of a disused shop doorway, sitting cross-legged, his backpack near him.
-People give him coins – I look at my bucket with barely anything in and that’s when I get depressed, which is terrible, I mean at least I’ve got somewhere to go after this.
+I take a break in the bookshop which thankfully is peaceful, with no piped music today.
+Someone must have READ (haha) my mind…back outside, I set up down the road and become depressed by a couple of things.
+Opposite me, there’s a homeless guy in front of a disused shop doorway, sitting cross-legged, his backpack near him.
+People give him coins and I look at my bucket with barely anything in and that’s when I get depressed, which is terrible.
+I mean at least I’ve got somewhere to go after this.
 So then I start thinking of my selfishness and THAT depresses me!
-And then I catch myself sounding quite desperate with my post-contribution ‘Thank you’s.
+And then I catch myself sounding quite desperate with my post-coinage contribution ‘Thank you’s.’
 In fact, instead of the usual, once uttered ‘Thank you’, it seems to have become ‘Oh, thank you very much, thank you, THANK YOU!’
-And not only that – it’s now accompanied by a worried, pleading look on the face.
+And not only that, it’s now accompanied by a worried, pleading look on my face.
 I know it’s happening because I can feel the contortion.
 When I become aware that I’m doing it all the time, I’m able to stop it but it’s only after a good few minutes.
 Oh dear.

-Earnings: £18.47p (+ 2 Cuban 25 cent coins)
+Earnings: £18.47 (+ 2 Cuban 25 cent coins)